SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 On a related note, in [this talk](https://vimeo.com/145221295), Dustin Moskovitz, co-founder of Facebook and co-founder of Asana, makes the very relevant point that intelligent young people often overvalue working on the most challenging problems.
 I thought this was such a good point, actually, that I reproduced his exact words here:

 > A lot of graduating students think I just want to work on the hardest problems.
 If you are one of these people, I predict that you're going to change your perspective over time.
 I think that's kind of like a student mentality, of like challenging yourself, and proving that you're capable of it.
-But as you get older, other things start to become important, like personal fullfilment, what are you going to be proud of, what are you going to want to tell your kids about, or your grandkids about, one day.
+But as you get older, other things start to become important, like personal fulfillment, what are you going to be proud of, what are you going to want to tell your kids about, or your grandkids about, one day.

 How will the work that you do add value to the world?
 This is not a given for every startup, and as Moskovitz says, there are enough companies out there that you don't have to compromise on any of the other criteria to find a company that does work that matters to you, and that matters period.